Noxagonal/Vulkan2DRenderer/README.md

 ##### Windows specifics

 On Windows installing will create an `install` folder which will contain everything you need to use this library on your project.
-You will have to manually link it to your project and move the `VK2D.dll` and `VK2D_d.dll` file somewhere where your executable can see it, usually to your project's working directory.
+You will have to manually link it to your project and move the `VK2D.dll` and `VK2D_d.dll` files somewhere where your executable can see it, usually to your project's working directory.
 The `VK2D.dll` is the release version and the `VK2D_d.dll` is the debug version of this library.